 A compiled script cannot exceed 64K.
 If a script is too large, consider turning parts of the script into overlay scripts.
-For more information on overlay scripts see the section on Different Types of Scripts in Chapter 2.
+For more information on overlay scripts see the section on Different Types of Scripts in this manual.

 Error Messages